rabbitmq/rabbitmq-website/site/ha.md

         </li>
         <li>
-          Enter "ha-all" next to Name, "^ha\." next to Pattern, and "ha-mode" = "all" in the first line next to Policy.
+          Enter "ha-all" next to Name, "^ha\." next to Pattern, and "ha-mode" = "all" into Definition properties (or press Queues[Classic] -> "HA mode" and enter word "all" into value)
         </li>
         <li>
           Click <code>Add policy</code>.